liamwalsh1980/Milestone-Project-1/README.md

 * Text logo link at the top left header.
 * Navigation bar at the top right header.
-* Four icons and copright text centred at the bottom of the footer.
+* Four icons and copyright text centred at the bottom of the footer.

 #### Homepage (index.html)